swcarpentry/shell-novice/_episodes/05-loop.md

 However, nothing appears to happen --- there is no output.
 After a moment, Nelle realizes that since her script doesn't print anything to the screen any longer, she has no idea whether it is running, much less how quickly.
-She kills the running command by typing `Ctrl-C`, uses up-arrow to repeat the command, and edits it to read:
+She kills the running command by typing `Ctrl-c`, uses up-arrow to repeat the command, and edits it to read: